onnx/onnx-mlir/docs/Dialects/onnx.md

 | Result | Description |
 | :----: | ----------- |
-`Z` | tensor of tensor of 32-bit float or 64-bit signless integer values values or memref of 32-bit float or 64-bit signless integer values
+`Z` | tensor of tensor of 32-bit float or 64-bit integer values values or memref of 32-bit float or 64-bit integer values